codegirls/materials/README.md

   (for starting out with javascript)
 * a simple synthesizer (overtone would be awesome, otherwise something in ruby?)
+* some reading material (js primer) and a task to accomplish as a slightly more difficult task that requires a bit of thinking and experimenting.

 [2013-09-24]: 2013-09-24-canvas-fun.md
 [2013-10-08]: 2013-10-08-image-gallery-and-ruby-can-count.md